cknitin/SQL-Important-Questions/README.md

 	INSERT INTO @TableVariableEmployee VALUES ('James')
 	SELECT * FROM @TableVariableEmployee

-# 10. Can we have Try catch in Sqlserver?
+# 10. Can we have TRY…CATCH in Sqlserver?

 Yes we can have Try catch statements in Sqlserver from SQLServer 2005